How do I stop restricting when I am underweight?

 Specifics of the medicine: What your body needs to function well: protein, vegetables, a certain amount of polyunsaturated fat with each meal and fish oil, fruits, grains if your body can handle them.
-In the doctor role you do not recommend any medicine that just takes up space and provides no nourishment.
-You also do not prescribe medicine that creates unnecessary stress to the patient's digestive system.
+In the doctor role you do not recommend any medicine that just takes up space and does not provide nourishment.
+You do not prescribe medicine that creates unnecessary stress to the patient's digestive system.

 Dosage: The amounts of food, varying throughout the day, but which total to be what you need to nourish and strengthen your body and contribute to gradual and sustainable weight gain.

-Timing of administering medicine Regular intervals throughout the day with never a space of more than three hours between taking your medication (eating).
+Timing of administering medicine Regular intervals throughout the day with never more than three hours between taking your medication (eating).

 Bring in a new authority So I suggest that you let it all go.
 Forget about how you feel about food.
 Forget about how food tastes or how much you want.
 And take on the role of being your own prescribing physician.
 You follow your doctor’s orders and that doctor is you.
 You decide, when you are in the doctor role, what is best for you.
 Write it down.
 Doctors still give written prescriptions.
 Keep a copies of your prescription in your pocket, on the bathroom mirror, on the refrigerator door, on the top right hand corner of your lap top and anywhere else your eyes look on a regular basis.

-Follow through Then, just like a good parent to a young child you say things to yourself like, “It’s time for your medicine.”
+Follow through Then, like a good parent to a young child, you say things to yourself like, “It’s time for your medicine.”
 If the child says, “I don’t want it.
 I don’t like it.
 I feel fine, I don't need it.
-Nobody else has to do it.” the parent sweetly, gently and firmly says, “I understand.
+Nobody else has to do it,” the parent sweetly, gently and firmly says, “I understand.
 But this is the medicine you need to be healthy and grow big and strong.”
-The adult authority, an authority that is loving, kind, firm, loyal, mature and serene in her knowledge of doing the right thing for this child she loves, administers the medicine, in our case, food.
+The adult authority, an authority that is loving, kind, firm, loyal, mature and serene in her knowledge of doing the right thing for this child she loves, administers the medicine, in your case, food.